-The 2015 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
+The 2016 inspection of the groundwater LUCs at LF008 found that administrative controls are adequate to enforce the environmental restrictions.
 There is no evidence of any activities that could expose base personnel to contaminated groundwater, and no new construction has taken place at the site.
-All monitoring and extraction wells have stovetop completions that are protected by bollards and are in good material condition.
+All monitoring and extraction wells have stovepipe completions that are protected by bollards and are in good material condition.
 The LUC inspection identified no evidence of damage or excessive wear that could adversely impact the use of these wells.
 Photograph 11 shows the controlled area at LF008.

 LF008 is located inside a separately fenced field that lies within the explosive safety clear zone of a nearby conventional weapons storage facility.
 This field is accessible through a locked gate which is in good material condition, and the explosive safety clear zone has access restrictions that are more stringent than environmental restrictions.
 Special permission is required to enter the explosive safety clear zone for any activities, including inspections and sample collection.
 For this reason, additional administrative controls are not required to enforce the environmental land use restrictions.
-Photograph 12 shows the warning sign on Ellis Drive that leads to the LF008 controlled area.